mysliwy112/AM-transcoder/README.md

 #### Arguments:

-Full names are specified only for better rememberance, please don't use them as flag, because that type of usage is not implemented.
+Use - for short names and -- for full names.
+Parameters to specific flags can be added after "=" character.

 -h(elp) Shows help message.

 -d(irectory) Sets output directory, takes path as argument:
-`anndrzem -f ./out/ kretes.ann`
+`anndrzem -f=./out/ kretes.ann`
 Will create folder out in anndrzem directory and decode kretes.ann into it.

--f(ile's) Sets output to input file directory:
+-f(ile) Sets output to input file directory:
 `anndrzem -f C:/kretes.ann`
 Will decode to directory where file kretes.ann is located.

--n(ame off) Disable creation of directory named by input file's name:
+-n(ame-off) Disable creation of directory named by input file's name:
 `anndrzem kretes.ann`
 Will create additional directory named kretes/ and decode there.
 While with -n it will not create kretes/.
 Can be used with previos flags.

--m(eta) Creates MetaANN file and additional images, used for encoding anns.
+-m(etafile) Creates MetaANN file and additional images, used for encoding anns.
 `anndrzem -m kretes.ann`
 Will create kretes.mann and additional png files representing images from ann.
 For mann documentation look into MANN_DOC.md.

 -s(equence) Creates event sequence, can take one argument - event name:
 Extracts specific animation from ann file, name of event to extract can be specified on runtime, after program list events' names.
 You can type : to get event by id.
-'anndrzem -s GADA kretes.ann'
+'anndrzem -s=GADA kretes.ann'
 Will extract frames to files prefixed with GADA, representing talking Moles The Mole.

 -v(erbose) Generates additional console output, used mainly for debbuging.

 -p(ad) Pads numbers with zeros to specified number of digits can take one argument - maximal number of digits:
-'anndrzem -p 3 kretes.ann'
+'anndrzem -p=3 kretes.ann'
 Will creates files kretes_00001, kretes_00002 etc. When parameter is not specified program will take number of images to extract as maximal padding.
 'anndrzem kretes.ann -p'
 Will create kretes_01, kretes_02, ... , kretes_13.